Sueños (Sech album)

-Sueños (English: Dreams) is the second mixtape by Panamanian singer Sech, released on April 19, 2019, through Rich Music.
+Sueños (English: Dreams) is the debut album by Panamanian singer Sech, released on April 19, 2019, through Rich Music.
 The album was produced by Dimelo Flow, Rike Music, The Rudeboyz, Jhon El Diver, Mista Bombo, Simon, Slow Mike and BF Jeezy, and features collaborations with Darell, Manuel Turizo, Farruko, Zion & Lennox, Justin Quiles, Nicky Jam, Lenny Tavárez, De La Ghetto and Dimelo Flow.

 At the 20th Annual Latin Grammy Awards, the album was nominated for Best Urban Music Album while the song "Otro Trago" received nominations for Best Urban Fusion/Performance and Best Urban Song.
 The album also received nominations for Top Latin Album of the Year and Latin Rhythm Album of the Year at the 2020 Billboard Latin Music Awards and Top Latin Album at the 2020 Billboard Music Awards.

 The album peaked at number 81 and 3 at the Billboard 200 and Top Latin Albums charts, respectively, it also peaked at number 41 on the Independent Albums chart.